Geno2K/case-study-cyclistic/README.md

 ## Data Analysis:

-Before hopping into some visualizations, I decided to run some basic queries to check on the relationships I was curious about during my initial observations.
+Before hopping into visualizations, I decided to run some basic queries to check on those relationships I was curious about during my initial observations.
 Specifically, I wanted to see the relationships between membership status and each of the following:
 - Total Rides
 - Bike Type
 - Ride Duration